-There are so many matcha green tea benefits.
+There are so many matcha tea benefits from the green tea powder.
 It’s no wonder this Japanese tea has become so popular worldwide.
 It may just be the healthiest beverage!

-Matcha green tea may be one of the healthiest beverages.
+Matcha may be one of the healthiest beverages.
 Even more so than regular green tea!

 Matcha green tea was originally cultivated in China.
 But, it’s better known as a Japanese export.
-In Japan, matcha green tea is enjoyed ceremoniously.
+In Japan, the beverage is enjoyed ceremoniously.

 Why is matcha green tea considered healthy?
 It’s because green tea has a lot of phytonutrients.
 These compounds are found in plants.
 Some are antioxidants.